 Get Them Company

 Pets that are not used to staying alone or just lost a close companion will be very lonely.
 To help them heal and not feel alone, you can get a pet sitter during the day, play some music to keep them company or add a new pet.
 However, when adding a new pet, you’ll need to be careful if they have a hard time getting along.

-A veterinarian will recommend medications for cats that are suffering from depression due to an illness.
+A veterinarian may recommend medications for cats that are suffering from severe cases of depression.
 In addition, if the situation does not improve, there are cat anxiety medications that help improve mood disorders.

 A veterinary behaviorist can walk you through these behavior issues and provide behavior modification suggestions as well as medications.